Physical and Mental Health Effects of Grief

 Grief and Anxiety

 Grief and anxiety often go hand-in-hand.
 The loss of a loved one can trigger anxiety, as the world feels more unpredictable and unsafe without them.
+Engaging in online therapy for individuals can help manage both anxiety and grief by offering convenient, professional support from home.

 Signs of Grief-Related Anxiety: